 Further reading: 10 Chatbot Marketing Benefits for Your Business

-7. Offer personalized discounts
+7. Offer Personalized Discounts

 Offering personalized discounts is another way of behavioral targeting.
 Start with diving deep into your CRM data and getting a complete picture of your customers.
 You should be able to answer questions like when your customer’s birthday is, how often they buy from your online store, what product preferences they have, etc. According to this data, you can offer customized discounts and coupons when the customer meets certain conditions.